 The Switch version of the classic action title that celebrated 26's birthday recently found itself at the center of heated debate between those who support file defenses and those who strongly oppose them

-The online war between those who favor DRM (Digital Rights Management) technology is different for intellectual property protection and those who oppose it have been heated again in recent days, and the center of events is none other than Doom - The same classic 1993 action game that has long since become immortal thanks to countless mods and its ability to run on almost any platform imaginable, including watches, calculators and smart fridges.
+The online war between those who advocate various DRM (Digital Rights Management) technologies for the protection of intellectual property and those who oppose them has flared up once again in recent days, and the focus is on the Doom The same classic action game from 1993 that has long since become immortalized thanks to countless mods and its ability to run on almost any imaginable platform, including watches, calculators and smart refrigerators.

-Following the launch of the Wolfenstein: Youngblood game that also hit the Switch console, the rights-holder and distributor Bethesda decided to give players a pleasant surprise with the launch of the original three Doom games for the popular modern gaming platform of Nintendo Wii Without any warning.
+On the occasion of the launch of the game Wolfenstein: Youngblood, which also reached the Switch console, the rights owner and distributor Bethesda decided to provide players with a pleasant surprise with the launch of the three original Doom games for the popular modern gaming platform.
+Nintendo Wii Without any prior warning.
 Sounds great, doesn't it?
-Well - the only problem with the initiative is that all three of the classic pieces included modern file protection, which required a connection with an account to a dedicated BethesdaNet server to access the content.
+Well - the one and only problem with the initiative is that all three classic works included modern file protection within them, which required a connection with an account to a dedicated BethesdaNet server in order to access the content.

-The addition of online file protection to the game is so old-fashioned that users' ability to lightly change almost every aspect of it is absolutely strange, and the rage of the gaming enthusiasts is not late to come of course.
-It is worth noting that whileDoom and-Doom 2 required initial identification with the server and then could work even without continuous network connection, identification with the server atDoom 3 was a choice and not a must - although it was accompanied by a warning that some content would not be available to users who chose their anonymity.
+The addition of online file protection to such an old game that has become famous for its ability to easily change almost every aspect of it is absolutely bizarre, and the rage of gaming enthusiasts was not long in coming.
+It is worth noting that whileDoom and-Doom 2 required initial identification with the server and then were able to operate even without a continuous connection to the network, the identification with the server inDoom 3 was optional and not mandatory - although it was accompanied by a warning that some of the content would not be available for users to choose their anonymity.

-After a few days of complaints and arguments in Bethesda decided to change direction - And they declared Because the online connection is designed to enable new social capabilities that did not exist in the original versions of the games, which should be an option and not mandatory.
-Therefore, in the next update of the Switch versions the connection and identification option will become the choice in all three titles, probably similar to the situation that already exists inDoom 3 only.
+After several days of complaints and arguments at Bethesda, they decided to change direction - And announced Because the online connection is designed to enable new social capabilities that did not exist in the original versions of the games, when these should be an option and not a must.
+Therefore, in the next update of the Switch versions, the option of connection and identification will become a choice in all three titles, probably similar to the situation that already exists inDoom 3 only.

-At the end of this story you can see another small victory for opponents of theDRM, But it is likely that this is a small, controversial future trailer where game creators (and especially those who sponsor them) will strive to add online capabilities to almost every piece and every aspect of their title - also to make the experience more social but also to make it difficult for and challenge the intruders and pirates. .
-Reasonable and acceptable or terrible and unnecessary?
+At the end of this story another small victory can be seen for the opponents of theDRM, But it is likely that in practice it is a small trailer for a controversial future where game creators (and especially those who fund them) will strive to add online capabilities in almost every creation and every aspect of their title - both to make the experience more social but also to challenge and challenge hackers and pirates. .
+Makes sense and is acceptable or terrible and unnecessary?
 Feel free to write us what you think in the comments.